 You can perform a local file restore from a recovery point of a protected machine or NAS share.
 To do so, see the article File Restore With SIRIS.
 If you need to restore a file from an iSCSI share, perform an iSCSI Restore.

 If your Datto appliance is inaccessible or not functioning, you can perform a file restore from the Datto Cloud.
 See the article Cloud File Restore From Recovery Launchpad.

 Full Machine Restore

-If you need to restore a full machine from a SIRIS or ALTO, we recommend that you virtualize a recovery point before doing a Bare Metal Restore (BMR).
+If you need to restore an entire machine from a SIRIS or ALTO, we recommend that you virtualize a recovery point before doing a Bare Metal Restore (BMR).
 Then, use that recovery point to do the BMR.
 There are three advantages to this course of action:

-- allows you to get back to business in an instant
+- It allows you to get back to business in an instant.

-- proves that the recovery point can virtualize, and
+- It proves that the recovery point can virtualize.